Published on May 10, 2025 4 min read

 Solution:

-• Partner with technology suppliers that prioritize ethical AI frameworks in their solutions.
+• Partner with technology suppliers who emphasize ethical AI frameworks.

-• Implement encryption and anonymization techniques to protect sensitive data and ensure user privacy during model training.
+• Implement encryption and anonymization techniques to protect sensitive data and maintain user privacy during model training.

 4. Measuring ROI from AI Investments